 First of all, R231 perplexes, courtesy of its awkward stance.
-In contrast to both its immediate predecessors, this SL suffers from an obviously excessive front overhang to which unnecessary additional visual weight is added by the bluff silhouette of the front.
+In contrast to both its immediate predecessors, this SL suffers from an obviously excessive front overhang to which unnecessary additional visual weight is added by the bluff frontal silhouette.
 In addition, even high-spec examples appear somewhat under-wheeled.

 Speaking of lamps, it must be said that their design at R231’s rear doesn’t fare an awful lot better.
-Seemingly influenced by the BMW E60 (front light) design, they suffer from a confused basic silhouette that’s trying to integrate the different creases and a weak swage line into a coherent whole.
-Which would be decent enough an approach, if there wasn’t that slight indent flanking the boot aperture.
-Its soft form suggests a striving for elegance that is utterly at odds with this SL’s overall design and turns a dull rear end into an irritating one.
+Seemingly influenced by the BMW E60 (front light) design, they suffer from a confused basic silhouette that fails to integrate the different creases and a weak swage line coherently.
+This might have been a decent approach, if there wasn’t that slight indent flanking the boot aperture.
+Its soft form suggests a striving for elegance that is at odds with this SL’s overall design and turns a dull rear end into an irritating one.

-To add insult to injury, the lamps’ graphics are plain poor.
-There’s a half-hearted attempt at harking back to the ribbed Mercedes tail light design of yore, but it’s as carelessly executed as the graphics, with LEDs dotted about in careless fashion.
+To add insult to injury, the lamps’ graphics are poor.
+There’s a half-hearted attempt to reprise the ribbed Mercedes tail light design of yore, but it’s as carelessly executed as the graphics, with LEDs dotted about in careless fashion.
 No amount of Mercedes-Benz badges can therefore distract from their cheap appearance.

 Speaking of Mercedes trademarks, it must be mentioned that in recent years, the most consistently applied trope have been the ovoid door handles that are also present on R231.
 Since their introduction with the W220 S-class in 1999, they have turned out to be the staple of Mercedes-Benz design, rather than proud three-pointed stars, corrugated rear lights or even torches.
-In R231’s case, their application appears to be particularly poor, as their ovoid outlined is at odds with the straight crease that’s supposed to ‘run through’ them.
+In R231’s case, their application appears to be particularly poor, as their ovoid outlined is at odds with the straight crease that is supposed to bisect them.